 Ingredients: 1 papaya | 1 banana | fresh strawberries (½ cup) | 1/3 cup milk | ice cubes

 There are a million and one ways to make a papaya smoothie (Check out some recipes here).
-The reason we are mad about this combo is because you don’t have to go out of your way to source the ingredients – they are readily available in spite of location.
+The reason we are mad about this combo is that you don’t have to go out of your way to source the ingredients – they are readily available in spite of location.
 Better yet, these ingredients make for a super healthy drink which doubles up as a powerful detox agent.

-To prepare this smoothie, first wash your fruits.
+To prepare this smoothie, first, wash your fruits.
 Then peel the papaya and banana (and seed the former) before dicing them up.
 Add all the fruits to the blender along with the milk and ice cubes.
 Blend until smooth and see what comes out of it!

 Some people like to add sugar for extra sweetness.
-This though, is a surefire way to stifle the health aspect of the drink.
+This though is a surefire way to stifle the health aspect of the drink.
 Best served as is, and if you really must add a sweetener, try some honey instead.

 Ingredients: 1 papaya | 1 mango | 1 avocado | 1 bell pepper | fresh cilantro | ½ sweet onion | balsamic vinegar | salt and pepper to taste

 If you don’t fancy fruit salsas, it’s probably because you haven’t come across a good twist just yet.
 Until this.

 It’s incredibly simple to prepare.
 Start by peeling, seeding and dicing the fruit, along with the bell pepper and sweet onion.
 A medium bowl should hold it nicely.
 Next, add two spoons of chopped cilantro (aka coriander – should be fresh) followed up by two tablespoons of balsamic vinegar and some salt and pepper to taste.